SasView/sasdata/sasdata/example_data/media/testdata_help.rst

 Test Data
 =========

 Test data sets are included as a convenience to our users.
-Look in the \test sub-folder in your SasView installation folder.
+Look in the \\example_data sub-folder in your SasView installation folder.

-The test data sets are organized based on their data structure:
+The test data sets are organized based on their data structure & purpose:

 - *1D data*
-- *convertible 1D data*
 - *2D data*
+- *convertible data* (as used by the File Converter tool)
-- *coordinate data*
+- *coordinate data* (as used by the Generic Scattering Calculator tool)
-- *image data*
-- *SESANS data*
 - *DLS data*
+- *image data* (as used by the Image Viewer tool)
+- *magnetic data* (from polarised SANS)
 - *NR data*
+- *SESANS data*
+- *other formats*
 - *save states*
-- *upcoming formats*
-- *other test data*
+- *other test data* (such as distribution weights files)

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ